Galilean moons: Europa

 Europa (Jupiter II), the second of the four Galilean moons, is the second closest to Jupiter and the smallest at 3121.6 kilometers in diameter, which is slightly smaller than Earth's Moon.
 The name comes from a mythical Phoenician noblewoman, Europa, who was courted by Zeus and became the queen of Crete, though the name did not become widely used until the mid-20th century.

 It has a smooth and bright surface, with a layer of water surrounding the mantle of the planet, thought to be 100 kilometers thick.
 The smooth surface includes a layer of ice, while the bottom of the ice is theorized to be liquid water.
 The apparent youth and smoothness of the surface have led to the hypothesis that a water ocean exists beneath it, which could conceivably serve as an abode for extraterrestrial life.
 Heat energy from tidal flexing ensures that the ocean remains liquid and drives geological activity.
 Life may exist in Europa's under-ice ocean.
 So far, there is no evidence that life exists on Europa, but the likely presence of liquid water has spurred calls to send a probe there.

 The prominent markings that criss-cross the moon seem to be mainly albedo features, which emphasize low topography.
 There are few craters on Europa because its surface is tectonically active and young.
 Some theories suggest that Jupiter's gravity is causing these markings, as one side of Europa is constantly facing Jupiter.
-Volcanic water eruptions splitting the surface of Europa, and even geysers have also been considered as a cause.
-The color of the markings, reddish-brown, is theorized to be caused by sulfur, but scientists cannot confirm that, because no data collection devices have been sent to Europa.
+Volcanic water eruptions splitting the surface of Europa and even geysers have also been considered as causes.
+The reddish-brown color of the markings is theorized to be caused by sulfur, but because no data collection devices have been sent to Europa, scientists cannot yet confirm this.
 Europa is primarily made of silicate rock and likely has an iron core.
 It has a tenuous atmosphere composed primarily of oxygen.